 I bounce around when I write.
 I’ll work on chunks of the middle, chunks of the end, chunks of the beginning, and so on because that is how the pieces come to me.

-When I start writing I may know Points A. B. J. K. L. Q. R. S. and Z, but filling in the absent sections is no different than completing a puzzle.
-There’s no right or wrong order to fill in the missing pieces, so long as you keep at it and stay focused, eventually you will complete the whole picture.
+When I start writing I may know plot points A. B. J. K. L. Q. R. S. and Z, but filling in the absent sections is no different than completing a puzzle.
+There’s no right or wrong order to fill in the missing pieces.
+So long as you keep at it and stay focused, eventually you will complete the whole picture.

 For it is by constructing chunks of my story and characters’ futures that I am able to go back and create a much richer past that will eventually lead them there.
 By seeing what the tree will require down the line, I am able to do a better job of planting its seeds in the beginning.